HouzuoGuo/laitos/doc/[Web-service]-desktop-on-a-page-(virtual-machine).md

 - Click "Refresh Screen" regularly to view desktop screen.

 To use mouse:
 - On the desktop screen picture, click at a location of your interest.
-If your web browser does not understand Javascript, you will have to manually enter the location coordinates into X and Y text boxes.
+If your web browser does not understand javascript, you will have to manually enter the location coordinates into X and Y text boxes.
 - Click on a mouse control button, e.g. "LClick" sends a left mouse click at the coordinates, and "Move To" moves mouse cursor to the coordinates.